-- If the infringement lasted more than one year, this basis amount is generally increased by 0.8333% for each month the infringement lasted. - This amount is then increased and/or reduced for aggravating/mitigating circumstances. - To this resulting amount, a potential leniency rebate is applied. - Furthermore, aside from ordering the parties to bring the infringement to an end, ComCo usually orders the parties to refrain from engaging in conduct like the infringement in the future. - In the case that the parties violate such order, ComCo can impose fines.
+If the infringement lasted more than one year, this basis amount is then generally increased by 0.8333% for each month the infringement lasted.

+This amount is then increased and/or reduced for aggravating/mitigating circumstances.

+To this resulting amount, a potential leniency rebate is applied.
+Furthermore, aside from ordering to bringing the infringement to an end, ComCo usually orders the parties to refrain from engaging in a conduct like the infringement in the future.

+In case parties violate such order, ComCo can impose fines.